dc4eu/educational-pilot/DSTRL/pilot2/userjourneys/diploma_issuance.md

 ## Conclusion

-The EUHEMC diploma issuance journey represents a transformative advancement in European higher education credential management.
+The EUHED diploma issuance journey represents a transformative advancement in European higher education credential management.
 By successfully integrating Educational ID verification with comprehensive academic achievement validation, this implementation establishes a new standard for trusted, interoperable academic credentials that facilitate seamless mobility across European borders.

 **Key Achievements**: